dotnet/templating/docs/Conditions.md

 ### Choice literals

 [Choice Symbol](Reference-for-template.json.md#examples) can have one of N predefined values.
-Those predefined values can be referenced in the conditions as quoted or unquoted literals.
-Following 2 expressions are equivalent:
+Those predefined values can be referenced in the conditions as quoted literals.
+Unquoted literals are as well supported as opt-in feature via [`enableQuotelessLiterals`](Reference-for-template.json.md#enableQuotelessLiterals).
+Following 2 expressions are equivalent when opted in:

 `#if (PLATFORM == "Windows")`